SEND Information Report

 We continually assess progress and attainment of all learners, ensuring that learning is taking place.
 Our whole school system for monitoring progress includes regular pupil progress meetings and coaching.

-How we make adaptations to the curriculum and the learning environment of children with SEN
+How we make adaptations to the curriculum and the learning environment of children with SEND

 The staff at Milton Mount has a responsibility to provide a broad and balanced curriculum for all pupils.
 The national curriculum is the starting point for planning a school curriculum which meets the specific needs of individuals and groups of pupils, and is modified by class teachers to provide effective learning opportunities for all pupils, through differentiation in planning and implementation.
 Such differentiation allows for the development of a more inclusive curriculum which provides all pupils with relevant and appropriately challenging learning, so addressing the diversity of individual learning needs in the school.

-Pupils with SEN will be enabled to access the curriculum through the specialist SEN provision provided as appropriate to their needs, taking into account their individual wishes and those of their parents/carers.
-Every effort will be made to educate pupils with SEN alongside their peers in the classroom where this is reasonable for their needs.
+Pupils with SEND will be enabled to access the curriculum through the specialist SEND provision provided as appropriate to their needs, taking into account their individual wishes and those of their parents/carers.
+Every effort will be made to educate pupils with SEND alongside their peers in the classroom where this is reasonable for their needs.

 The range of provision includes: